LordwolF76/Adventure/README.md

 A lot of the technical setup (gradle, source organization, etc..) can be taken from here to adapt to a new Plugin project.
 I'm using (trying to at least) the best practices that are promulgated by well known Sponge developers.
 If there is a better way to do something, I'm all ears.

+## Trademarks and such

+Using the names of games, literature, etc.. is just nothing.
+Just names used in trival context.

+The names of trademarked things are owned and property of their respective trademark holders.